-We first prove the absolute continuity of the $\Phi^3_3$-measure $\rho$ with respect to $\Law (Y(1) +\s \ZZ(1) + \W(1))$ by assuming Lemma~\ref{LEM:globald}.
+In this subsection, we prove the absolute continuity of the $\Phi^3_3$-measure $\rho$ with respect to $\Law (Y(1) +\s \ZZ(1) + \W(1))$ by assuming Lemma~\ref{LEM:globald}.
 We present the proof of Lemma~\ref{LEM:globald} at the end of this appendix.
 For simplicity, we use the same short-hand notations as in Sections \ref{SEC:Gibbs} and \ref{SEC:non}, for instance, $Y=Y(1)$, $\ZZ = \ZZ(1)$, $\W = \W (1)$, and $\W_N = \W_N(1)$.

 Given $L \gg1$, let $\dl(L)$ and $R(L)$ satisfy $\dl (L) \to 0$ and $R(L) \to \infty$ as $L \to \infty$, which will be specified later.
 In view of Lemma \ref{LEM:AC1}, it suffices to show that if $G: \C^{-100}(\T^3) \to \R$ is a bounded continuous function with $G > 0$ and